samphillips1879/Memory-Trunk/README.md

 ***
 ##### Going Forward/Installation
-MemoryTrunk is not currently hosted on a server.
-However, that should change within a week.
+MemoryTrunk is not yet hosted on a server.
 If you wish to use this program in the meantime, you may clone it down to your machine.

 MemoryTrunk utilizes Python version 3.6.0 and Django version 1.10.5